mono-ball/MonoBall/Mods/templates/README.md

    - Validate JSON syntax

 5. **Test Your Mod:**
-   - Place your mod folder in `PokeSharp/Mods/`
+   - Place your mod folder in `MonoBall Framework/Mods/`
    - Launch the game and check the console for errors
    - Test all features thoroughly
    - Check for hot-reload support during development